Home Reports Nutrition WooCommerce Ecommerce Industry Report

 Key Takeaways

-Paid search traffic collapsed by 90.2% YoY, with Google Ads spend sitting at just 1.3% of the global average, signaling a near-complete pullback from paid search investment.
+Paid search has collapsed by 84.8% YoY with spend at just 2.6% of the global average, signaling a near-complete withdrawal from Google Ads investment.

-Meta Ads spend remains relatively active at 83.0% of the global average, yet paid social traffic accounts for only 2.1% of total traffic, suggesting poor return on social ad spend.
+Meta Ads spend sits at 66.9% of the global average, yet paid social drives only 3.6% of traffic, indicating poor return on social ad investment.

 Get a monthly email when this data is updated